thiblahute/meson-website/Reference-manual.md

 Tries to find the library specified in the positional argument.
 The result object can be used just like the return value of <tt>dependency</tt>.
 If the keyword argument <tt>required</tt> is false, Meson will proceed even if the library is not found.

+### files ###

+This command takes the strings given to it in arguments and returns corresponding File objects that you can use as sources for build targets.
+The difference is that file objects remember the subdirectory they were defined in and can be used anywhere in the source tree.
+As an example suppose you have source file <tt>foo.cpp</tt> in subdirectory <tt>bar1</tt> and you would like to use it in a build target that is defined in <tt>bar2</tt>.
+To make this happen you first create the object in <tt>bar1</tt> like this:

+    foofile = files('foo.cpp')

+Then you can use it in <tt>bar2</tt> like this:

+    executable('myprog', 'myprog.cpp', foofile, ...)

+Meson will then do the right thing.

 ### generator ###

 This function creates a generator object that can be used to run custom compilation commands.
 The only positional argument is the executable to use.
 It can either be a self-built executable or one returned by find_program.
 Keyword arguments are the following: